braisedp/braisedp.github.io/_posts/2025-6-30-launch_mode_test.md

     } else if (mSourceRecord != null) {
         return mSourceRecord.getTask();
     } else if (mInTask != null) {
-        // The task is specified from AppTaskImpl, so it may not be attached yet. if (!mInTask.isAttached()) {
+        if (!mInTask.isAttached()) {
-            // Attach the task to display area.
-Ignore the returned root task (though usually
-            // they are the same) because "target task" should be leaf task. getOrCreateRootTask(mStartActivity, mLaunchFlags, mInTask, mOptions);
+            getOrCreateRootTask(mStartActivity, mLaunchFlags, mInTask, mOptions);
         }
         return mInTask;